microsoft/symphony/docs/WORKFLOW.md

 ## Pull Request Workflow steps

-To ensure best practices in IAC code repos when development is in progress, Pull Request workflow handle a set of validations the pull request branch to test any code change.
-Note that the details of stages execution may vary based on features available on the orchestrator's IAC tool.
+To ensure best practices in IAC code repos when development is in progress, Pull Request workflow offers a set of validations to vet the pull request branch code changes as part of the review process.
+This will ensure changes of the IaC has not only been validated at code quality level, but also been properly tested on a real deployed environment to see the impact of resources changes.

 ![Workflow steps](images/pr_workflow.png)